Webinar - Carbon Credits for Livestock: Opportunities in Ghana and Nigeria

 A South-South Knowledge Exchange Webinar – Part 2

-Building on the insights from our Brazil-focused session on 27 February, join us for an in-depth exploration of carbon credit opportunities in West Africa's livestock sector.
-This webinar will examine the practical applications and market dynamics specific to Ghana and Nigeria.
+Building on the insights from our Brazil-focused session on 27 February, this webinar focused on an in-depth exploration of carbon credit opportunities in West Africa's livestock sector.
+The panel discussion examined the practical applications and market dynamics specific to Ghana and Nigeria.

 Learn about the emerging landscape of carbon credit schemes in West Africa's livestock sector.
 Following our examination of Brazil's experience, this session focuses on the unique opportunities and challenges in Ghana and Nigeria, with special attention to market dynamics and social inclusion.